MollySophia/rwkv-qualcomm/README.md

 - Inference RWKV using QNN SDK, with Qualcomm CPU, GPU or HTP (Hexagon Tensor Processor) as the backend.
 - Support for whole-model float16 inference (since Qualcomm HTP cannot do float32 math).
 - Support for activation INT16 and weights INT8 quantized inference (with some key operations running with float16).
-- (Experimental) Support for activation INT16 and partial weights INT4 quantized inference.
-(Precision is yet to be improved)
+- Support for activation INT16 and weights INT4/INT8 mixed quantized inference.

 ## Prerequisites
 - Download and install the QNN SDK from the [Qualcomm Developer Network](https://developer.qualcomm.com/software/qualcomm-ai-engine-direct-sdk).